MonoGame/docs.monogame.github.io/articles/getting_started/2_choosing_your_ide_vscode.md

     dotnet new mgdesktopgl
     ```
 4. When VS Code asks you about automatic creation of launch / task files, press yes
-5. You can press F5 to compile and debug you app, happy coding  :)
+5. You can now press F5 to compile and debug you game, happy coding  :)

 ## Next Steps